-Verde Valley Wine Trail#7 in Best Things To Do in Sedona
+Verde Valley Wine Trail#8 in Best Things To Do in Sedona

 Verde Valley is a great place to visit if you're tired of the crowds or want to give your feet a break from all the hiking.
-After wine tasting, make sure to check out the rest of the little historical town home to the Montezuma Castle and Tuzigoot.
+After wine tasting, make sure to check out the rest of the Cottonwood area's attractions, including Montezuma Castle and Tuzigoot.

-All four wineries are an easy drive from Sedona.
+Most wineries are an easy, half-hour drive southwest of Sedona in Cottonwood.
 Hours and prices will vary depending on the vineyard.
 For more information, visit the Verde Valley Wine Trail website.

 More Best Things To Do in Sedona